Photo Credit: Anthony Maglione

 Connections is composed of Whitaker’s original pieces interwoven with his take on classic jazz standards.
 He drags us by the hand into the album with “Journey Uptown,” a sunny, piano-driven track.
 Trembling woodwinds add a liminal feel, establishing the world of Connections as a whirlwind of action and excitement.
 Whitaker is precise with his arrangement, taking the time to establish a sound, whether it be that of a descending marimba to bustling percussion, capturing an emotion and letting it peak before launching us into the next.
 The world of Connections is a tumultuous one, but Whitaker ensures us that we’re in good hands.

 With the album’s jazz standards, which are famous compositions that jazz musicians play over and over again, Whitaker connects himself to past jazz icons.
 Each track is peppered with his inventive style, from the brass-ornamented take on Duke Pearson’s “Jeannine” to Duke Ellington’s “Don’t Get Around Much Anymore,” featuring Regina Carter’s jaunty, teasing violin.
 A standout is “Bye-Ya,” a duet with Jon Batiste and originally Thelonious Monk’s composition.
-Whitaker’s plucky piano tone is a sharp contrast to Monk’s confident, smooth-talking trumpet, but don’t let him fool you into thinking his piano arrangement is tame; attacking the instrument in a staccato manner, I can practically hear the keys flying off by the end of their performance.
+Whitaker’s plucky piano tone is a sharp contrast to the confident, smooth-talking trumpet in Monk’s recording, but don’t let him fool you into thinking his piano arrangement is tame; attacking the instrument in a staccato manner, I can practically hear the keys flying off by the end of their performance.
 “Yesssir!
 Come on man!”
 Ending with soundbites of the two musicians cheering, “Bye-Ya” captures the joy that comes when artists create magic together.
 At the end of the day, making jazz music is about enjoying oneself and the connections formed between bandmates.
 It’s fascinating to hear how musicians such as Whitaker can mold and stretch existing pieces of music like clay, making them their own.
 Passed down from generation to generation like a well-loved family heirloom, jazz standards allow the genre to continuously evolve, something Whitaker does effortlessly with these songs.

 The highlight of the album is the duo of “Connections” and “Stop Fighting.”
 In “Connections,” Whitaker opens with a cold touch, his piano notes almost teetering into dissonance.
 Throughout the track, I kept on waiting for a musical resolution, considering the name.
 Instead, we hear Whitaker speaking: “Stop fighting, stop shooting.”
 He reserves the warmth for the next track, “Stop Fighting.”
 Twinkling piano and flutes give way to synthesizers and an intense electric keyboard, inducing a throat-swelling panic.
 The fear Whitaker conjures in this segment is dissolved by the return of a gentle piano.
 With “Stop Fighting,” Whitaker shares his thoughts on conflicts of the pandemic such as political divisions over Covid-19 and the uprising of the Black Lives Matter movement: we all enter this world with love and that’s how we should resolve it.
 The middle conflicts are terrifying, but he’s optimistic that people can put aside their differences and work towards forming connections and fostering community.
 On heavy subjects such as these, it’s easy to see how preaching for unity can potentially come across as tone-deaf, but jazz has always been intrinsically political; from its roots in slave field songs to singers utilizing it to protest the treatment of African-Americans, such as Billie Holiday’s “Strange Fruit,” the genre is a vehicle for artists to express beliefs either too difficult or too controversial to express through words alone.
 Whitaker is simply another member of a large group of artists using jazz to make a statement, and he teeters the line well enough so that his message feels earnest.